Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Feature_Tutorials/23-AIE_independent_graphs/partition_reload.md

 2. Load the PL-only XCLBIN and retrieve the PL UUID.
 Then, create a hardware context for the PL region.

 3. Load the AI Engine-only XCLBIN and retrieve the AI Engine UUID.
-Create hardware contexts for AI Engine partitions as needed—multiple contexts can be created for different partitions.
+Create hardware contexts for AI Engine partitions as needed.
+You can create multiple contexts for different partitions.

 4. Create buffer objects, PL kernel handles, and graph handles.
 Each object or handle is associated with a specific hardware context.